photoprism/photoprism-docs/docs/user-guide/index.md

 ## Getting Support ##

-Please read the [Troubleshooting Guide](../getting-started/troubleshooting.md) before reporting installation problems.
+Please read the [Troubleshooting Guide](../getting-started/troubleshooting.md) before reporting problems.

-If this doesn't help or you have other questions:
+If this doesn't help, or you have other questions:

-- you're welcome to ask in our [Community Chat](https://gitter.im/browseyourlife/community)
+- you are welcome to ask in our [Community Chat](https://gitter.im/browseyourlife/community)
-- or post your question in [GitHub Discussions](https://github.com/photoprism/photoprism/discussions)
+- and post your question in [GitHub Discussions](https://github.com/photoprism/photoprism/discussions)

-In addition, [Sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.
+In addition, [sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.

-When reporting a problem, always include the version you are using and information about your environment such as browser, operating system, installed memory, and processor type.

 We'll do our best to answer all your questions.
 In return, we ask you to back us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism).
 Think of "free software" as in "free speech," not as in "free beer".
 Thank you! 💜

+!!! tldr ""
+    When reporting a problem, always include the version you are using and information about your environment such as browser, operating system, installed memory, and processor type.